baremaximum/user-sessions/README.md

 ### Reverse Proxy

 Api is only accessible via reverse proxy.
 Reverse proxy is forwards requests to port 3001 on the host.
+Reverse proxy only accepts https connections.
+For dev, create self signed certs and place them in 'reverse_proxy' directory.
+Files must be named 'cert.pem', and 'key.pem'.

 ### Docker build arguments